 The catalog produced by American Printing House for the Blind contains a wide variety of materials on both the expanded core curriculum and on careers and transition, including the Transition TOTE system: Navigating the Rapids of Life, (Wolffe and Johnson, 1997).

-AFB's Bookstore stocks materials on topics such as social skills training and information about a variety of careers, described in Jobs to Be Proud Of (Kendrick 1993), and Career Perspectives (Attmore, 1990), as well as the Jobs that Matter series by Deborah Kendrick.
+AFB's Bookstore stocks materials on topics such as social skills training and information about a variety of careers, described in Jobs to Be Proud Of (Kendrick 1993), and Career Perspectives (Attmore, 1990).
 AFB Press also publishes Skills for Success: A Career Education Handbook for Children and Adolescents with Visual Impairments, (Wolffe, 1999).